epics-rip/exampleCPP/README.md

 The example also has an example pvaClient for accessing the PVRecord.

+###  arrayPerformance

+This is an example that shows performance for an array of doubles.

+arrayPerformanceMain implements a PVRecord that is a double array.
+It has a process method with code that causes the array to be updated at selectable rates and sizes!

+It also has pvaClient examples that can get, put and monitor the double array record.

 ### test

 This is an example that tests pvDatabase and pvaClient.